HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 folder: mydoc
 ---

-{% include important.html content="This walktrouth guide explains how to build the Admin api using a command-line interface and/or Visual Studio Code.
+{% include important.html content="This Walkthrough guide explains how to build the Admin api using a command-line interface and/or Visual Studio Code.
 Some settings differ when using Visual Studio." %}

 ## Requirements
 - .NET Core 3.1 SDK or later.
 [How to install](https://docs.microsoft.com/en-us/dotnet/core/install/sdk?pivots=os-windows)